For Families

 Family-specific patterns

-CPI detects patterns unique to family: parentification, enmeshment, conditional acceptance, identity suppression, and weaponized inheritance.
+reFrame recognizes patterns unique to family: parentification, enmeshment, conditional acceptance, identity suppression, and inherited conflict habits.

 Generational pattern recognition